To get the latest and most quality design resources!

 Thank you for your support!

-Persona provides a vivid way for designers and product managers to understand user and user needs pretty well.
+Persona provides a vivid way for designers and product managers to understand the user and user needs pretty well.
 Also, it serves as an efficient communication media among team members.
 Nowadays, it’s widely used in the software industry, UI/UX design, and more other areas.
-I’m going to introduce you some basic persona knowledge and list 18 free excellent user persona templates in this article.
+I’m going to introduce you to some basic persona knowledge and list 18 free excellent user persona templates in this article.

 It’s a comprehensive image of your real user, a typical representation of your ideal customer.
 It is generally based on user research and incorporates the needs, goals, and observed behavior patterns of your target audience.
-Also, it can play a role in many situations, including specify product strategy, design interaction, usability design, target users, discuss product demand, etc.
+Also, it can play a role in many situations, including specific product strategy, design interaction, usability design, target users, discuss product demand, etc.

 Before releasing a product, it’s crucial to figure out who will use and actually buy your product.
-A good user persona can help you figure out the subjective thoughts of what user need, thus resulting in a useful product.
-Moreover, use it can bring plenty benefits throughout the overall design process, including:
+A good user persona can help you figure out the subjective thoughts of what user needs, thus resulting in a useful product.
+Moreover, use it can bring plenty of benefits throughout the overall design process, including:

 Though you can follow Step-by-Step Guidelines to create your persona, most cases are that it still failed to satisfy all members of your team.
-Fortunately, there are plenty sources on the internet accessible to you.
+Fortunately, there are plenty of sources on the internet accessible to you.